mirror/dd-wrt/src/router/python/Doc/library/socket.rst

    For IPv6 addresses, ``%scope`` is appended to the host part if *sockaddr* contains meaningful *scopeid*.
 Usually this happens for multicast addresses.

+   For more information about *flags* you can consult :manpage:`getnameinfo(3)`.

+   .. audit-event:: socket.getnameinfo sockaddr socket.getnameinfo

 .. function:: getprotobyname(protocolname)